JBHighHair/pg_timetable_gui/README.md

 - libssl-3-x64.dll
 - libzstd.dll

-Copy these DLLs to the same location as the compiled pg_timetable_gui binary.
+Copy these DLLs to the same location as pg_timetable_gui.exe

 ## Support
 Description of chain and task properties can be found here https://cybertec-postgresql.github.io/pg_timetable